Difference Between Table Tennis and Ping Pong

 1. Table Tennis is a formal and fast-paced game, while Ping Pong is more casual and comparatively slow-paced.

-2. Table Tennis has an 11-point game format, whereas Ping Pong usually has a 21-point game format.
+2. Table Tennis has an 11-point game format, whereas Ping Pong has a 21-point game format.

-3. In Table Tennis, the players are given 2 serves before switching, while in Ping Pong, the players are given 5 serves alternately.
+3. In Table Tennis, the players are given two serves before switching, while in Ping Pong, the players are given 5 serves alternately.

 5. A variety of paddles can be used in a game of Table Tennis, while only sandpaper-based paddles can be used in Ping Pong.

-6. Table Tennis is an Olympic sport, and its world championship takes place once in two years.
-However, Ping Pong is not an Olympic sport and its world championship takes place every year since 2011.
+6. Table Tennis is an Olympic sport, and its world championship takes place once every two years.
+However, Ping Pong is not an Olympic sport, and its world championship has taken place every year since 2011.

 Difference Between Table Tennis and Ping Pong